kstenerud/concise-encoding/ce-structure.md

 **Notes**:

- * Binary floats are limited to what is representable by 64-bit ieee754 binary float.
+ * Binary floats are limited to what is representable in ieee754 binary float up to 64 bits.
  * Although decimal floats technically have unlimited range, most implementations will suffer performance issues after a point, and thus require pragmatic [limit enforcement](#user-controllable-limits).

 #### Special Floating Point Values